embecosm/edsac-peripherals/Delay_Line/delay_line_READ_ME.md

 interrupt_test.ino shows how the passive buzzer could be used.
 The problem with this design was that the microphone could not sense the sound waves fast enough.

+harder_code.ino combines the method in simple_code with the interrupt function.
+Code does not work.

 For more information please veiw the wiki page.